 JW Marriott El Convento Cusco:

 Specifically, this property offers free activities for hotel guests to take part in.
 Panchita, a 4-month-old llama, was a big hit for both myself and the younger children at the property.
-The hotel also offers guests to visit a local market with the hotel staff to learn about Peru’s crops and local foods.
+The hotel also offers guests a chance to visit a local market with the hotel staff to learn about Peru’s crops and local foods.

 Belmond Hotel Monasterio, Cusco:

 By far my favourite property.
 Such an amazing and unique property as it was originally a monastery that showcases a 300+ year old cedar tree in the middle of the courtyard.
 There is also a chapel connected to the hotel property.
 There were amazing views from our room overlooking the hills of Cusco that light up during the night time.
 I would say this is the property that made me feel the most at home.
 Perfect for couples and honeymooners.
 The service was very personalized and the hotel staff remembered our names.
 Unfortunately, I was suffering from the altitude sickness.
 We dined at El Tupay restaurant on the hotel’s property and it was a lovely experience.